Injazz/RxVIPER-CurrencyConverter/README.md

 # RxSwift on VIPER - Currency Converter
 VIPER with RxSwift bindings

-Requires Swift 5
+-Requires Swift 5

-Runs on iOS 10+
+-Runs on iOS 10+

-run pod install in Terminal, then launch generated .xcworkspace file
+`pod install` in Terminal, then launch generated *.xcworkspace* file